The Bankrate promise

-What would happen if you were to pass away before the mortgage on your home is paid off?
+What would happen if you were to pass away before paying off the mortgage on your house?
 Will your loved ones have enough money to keep current on the loan?

 One option is mortgage protection insurance, also called mortgage life insurance, which pays off your mortgage in the event of your passing.
-Mortgage protection insurance isn’t right for everyone, however, so it’s important to weigh the pros and cons carefully, and understand how this type of policy contrasts with other kinds of coverage — specifically, life insurance.
+Mortgage protection insurance isn’t right for everyone, however, so it’s important to weigh the pros and cons carefully, and understand how mortgage insurance for death contrasts with other kinds of coverage — specifically, life insurance.

 What is mortgage protection insurance?

 Mortgage protection insurance is a form of life insurance that’s designed to pay off your mortgage debt in the event you pass away before the balance is paid in full.
 Some policies also cover you in other instances: if you become too disabled to work or become unemployed — anything that impacts your income enough to endanger your making mortgage payments.

 “Typically, mortgage protection insurance is sold as an option after closing on your home,” says Herb Dorow, an agent with Maris Brown Insurance Group in Rochester Hills, Michigan.
 “The life insurance amount of the policy is tied to your mortgage amount.
 As your mortgage amount decreases, so does the benefit, but the premium does not decrease.”

 With traditional whole life insurance, you can decide on the level of coverage that’s right for you.
 To keep your policy active, you’ll need to pay your premium — either upfront or over time.
 When you pass away, your beneficiaries receive a lump sum payout.
 Alternatively, you can choose a term life policy that covers you for a temporary period (for example, until your kids graduate college).
 However, you won’t get paid out if you’re still alive when the policy ends.